buepro/typo3-pizpalue/Documentation/User/Various.rst

 pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
 The result is a parallax effect.
 Due to mobile devices
-                              not supporting this feature fully it is generally disabled on mobile devices. pp-content-margin             Applies a margin to the container pp-content-padding            Applies a padding to the container pp-content-bgwhite70          Applies a white background with 70% opacity
+                              not supporting this feature fully it is generally disabled on mobile devices. pp-ce-overlaycard             Render an overlay card when being assigned to a text & image content element.
+                              An overlay card is characterized by an animation taking place when the user hovers over the image.
+The animation fades in the text from the content element. pp-content-margin             Applies a margin to the container pp-content-padding            Applies a padding to the container pp-content-bgwhite70          Applies a white background with 70% opacity